Home Health Burnout syndrome: causes, symptoms, what to do

 • manifestation of professional cynicism using special expressions and terms;

-• emphasizing their exclusivity and irreplaceability;
+• emphasizing one’s exclusivity and indispensability;

 "Positive":

-emots benefit
+emots vyg

 3. Don't set goals that will be difficult for you to achieve.
 Correctly assess your capabilities and potential, and then as a reward you will receive confidence in your abilities and recognition of your merits.